camgunz/cmp/README.md

 CMP is tested using the MessagePack test suite as well as a large set of custom test cases.
-Its small test program is compiled with clang using `-Wall -Werror -Wextra ...` along with several other flags, and generates no compilation errors in either Clang or GCC.
+Its small test program is compiled with clang using `-Wall -Werror -Wextra ...` along with several other flags, and generates no compilation errors in either clang or GCC.

 CMP's source is written as readably as possible, using explicit, descriptive variable names and a consistent, clear style.